yannicl/rdv/README.md

 Business problem definition
 ===

-The Rendez-Vous manager aims to manage appointment to health care professional working in private practise.
+The Rendez-Vous manager aims to manage appointment for health care professional working in private practise.

 Technology list
 ===